euclidprobe/euclidprobe.github.io/index.md

 Discussion and support is available as a subgroup to the <a href='https://discord.gg/jfnVrUx2uK'>CroXY Discord</a> <a href='https://discord.gg/jfnVrUx2uK'> <img src="images\CroXYDiscord.png" alt="CroXY Discord"></a>

-<a href='https://en.wikipedia.org/wiki/Euclid'>Euclid of Alexandria</a> was a Greek mathematician, often referred to as the "father of geometry."
-It seemed fitting to name the probe that defines a plane after him.

 ## License
 **<a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.**